tarwn/lessthandot-hugo/blogs/content/posts/2016-01-08-duplicating-lessthandot-on-a-vagrant-vm.md

       * VM IP Address and fake domain name (lessthandot.local)
       * Address, credentials, and filenames for our backups (not on our public server)
   * A private network is setup using the configured IP Address
-  * The VM&#8217;s hostname is set using the domain name above
+  * The VM's hostname is set using the domain name above
   * The /etc/hosts file is updated with aliases for the configured domain and necessary subdomains (ex: blogs.lessthandot.local)
   * The host folder is linked to a new /vagrant folder on the VM (content in these folders is synced)
   * The bootstrap.sh is called to continue setup on the VM (passing in the configs args)

 **Bootstrap.sh on the VM (runs from the Vagrantfile above):**

-  * Creates a local /vagrant/vagrant_data folder if it doesn&#8217;t exist (this is synced with the host)
+  * Creates a local /vagrant/vagrant_data folder if it doesn't exist (this is synced with the host)
-  * If there isn&#8217;t a database backup available in /vagrant/vagrant_data:
+  * If there isn't a database backup available in /vagrant/vagrant_data:
       * Connect to the backup server and download the most recent database backup
-      * Since this is synced with the host, I can choose to leave this file for subsequent &#8220;vagrant up&#8221; runs or delete it to get a fresh one
+      * Since this is synced with the host, I can choose to leave this file for subsequent “vagrant up” runs or delete it to get a fresh one
-  * If there isn&#8217;t a media backup available in /vagrant/vagrant_data:
+  * If there isn't a media backup available in /vagrant/vagrant_data:
       * Connect to the backup server and download the most recent media backup
   * Install PHP
       * I had to add a new package source to get the specific version I wanted: rpm -Uvh https:/a.completely.different.source/